learn-co-curriculum/ruby-variable-types-readme/README.md

 languages = ["Ruby", "JavaScript", "C", "Python"]
 ```

-Local variables are distinguished from other types of variables primarily by their `scope`.
-Local variables have a local scope, meaning that where they are declared their definition remains.
+Local variables are distinguished from other types of variables primarily by their "scope".
+Local variables have a "local scope", meaning that their definitions remain where they are declared.

 If we define a variable within a method definition, only the method knows about that variable.
 Any type of reference to that local variable will result in an error;